shuangsong0110/MVMR-PRESS/README.md

 - BOOTSTRAP_NUMBER (optional): number of bootstrap.
 Default=100.
 - NCORES (optional): number of cores run in parallel.
 Default=100.

+## :key: Output
+The `run_mvmrpress` returns a list with 4 elements:
+- beta_est: estimated effect sizes for all exposures
+- beta_est_SE: estimated SE of effect sizes
+- beta_Z: Z scores for all exposures
+- beta_P: P values for all exposures (adjusted for multiple testing)

 ## :scroll: GWAS summary statistics format